 An Electric Future

-This is a big moment for the auto industry.
-Scientists say it’s crucial to move away from gas-powered vehicles.
-Doing so will fight climate change.
+It’s a momentous time for the auto industry.
+Scientists say moving away from gas-powered vehicles is crucial to fighting climate change.
 Transportation causes about 25% of global carbon emissions carbon emission MASKOT—GETTY IMAGES the release of carbon dioxide gas through human activities such as burning oil, coal, or gasoline (noun) I bike as often as I can to reduce carbon emissions. .
 Three-quarters of that is from road travel.

 Countries are eager to get more electric cars on the road.
-In China, policy makers say that most new vehicles sold must be electric by 2035.
-The United Kingdom, Ireland, and the Netherlands will ban sales of new gas-powered cars in 2030.
+In China, policy makers say that most new vehicles sold there by 2035 will be electric.
+The United Kingdom, Ireland, and the Netherlands will ban new gas-powered cars in 2030.

-Venkat Viswanathan is a professor of mechanical engineering at Carnegie Mellon University.
-That’s in Pittsburgh, Pennsylvania.
+Venkat Viswanathan is a professor of mechanical engineering at Carnegie Mellon University, in Pittsburgh, Pennsylvania.
 He told TIME for Kids, “It is now abundantly clear that electric is the future.”

 A Cleaner Option

-Government policies can make electric cars accessible to everyone.
+It’s up to governments to make electric cars accessible to everyone.
+National policies can help.
 China has invested in electric-car production for years.
-A basic electric car sells there for as little as $5,000.
+A no-frills electric vehicle sells there for as little as $5,000.
 In the United States, a new Chevy Volt costs about $35,000.

-Charging stations must be made widely available.
-As part of an effort to fight climate change, President Joe Biden plans to build half a million new charging stations in the U.S. by 2030.
+Charging stations must also be made widely available.
+As part of an effort to fight climate change, President Joe Biden plans to build half a million of them in the U.S. by 2030.
 Trancik hopes this will be done fairly.
 “It’s important to put chargers where many different people can have access to them,” she says.
 “Not just wealthier people.”

-Last year, only 5% of the approximately 67 million new cars sold worldwide were electric (see “On the Rise”).
-Sales will probably increase.
+Last year, almost 5% of approximately 67 million new cars sold worldwide were electric (see “On the Rise”).
+Sales will likely increase.
 For Viswanathan, electric cars are just the beginning.
 He sees a future of solar-powered homes and electric flying cars.
 “Your entire life will run on batteries,” he says.
 “It will be a totally new world.”

 On the Rise

-Worldwide, the sales of electric vehicles are going up.
-This chart shows that by 2030, about half of new cars sold could be electric.
+Worldwide, the sales of electric vehicles are trending upward.
+By some estimates, about 50% of new cars sold by 2030 will be electric (see chart).

 The popularity of electric cars will rise as prices come down.
 That’s happening faster than expected.
-Technology is improving.
-One reason for this is that governments are investing in battery development.
-Soon, a plug-in vehicle may be as cheap as a gas-powered car.
+Technology is improving as governments invest in battery development.
+Soon, a plug-in vehicle might be as cheap as a gas-powered car.